 3. Sales efforts can be focused on selling rather than contract administration.

-E-signatures, contract authoring templates, instant contract approval routing, and other automated functions free up sales personnel to focus their talents on generating revenues.
-And this freedom from the hassle of paper-based administration will almost certainly increase sales team morale, and happy employees are generally more efficient with all their time.
+E-signatures, contract authoring templates, instant contract approval routing, and other automated functions made possible by contract management software free up sales personnel to focus their talents on generating revenue.
+This freedom from the hassle of paper-based administration will almost certainly increase sales team morale. and happy employees are generally more efficient with their time.

 4. Alerts are provided for milestone dates.

 Contract management software can alert sales when contract milestone dates are approaching.
-These alerts can help sales avoid missed opportunities and plan customer contacts.
+These alerts help avoid missed opportunities and plan customer outreach.
 The software can also automatically perform many of the actions necessitated by the milestones.

 5. Contract data is consolidated and accurate.

-By centralizing data in one location, enterprise contract management software eliminates the confusion and errors that often arise in paper-based contract management.
-All contract data is at the fingertips of permitted personnel – always up-to-date and complete.
-There’s no chance of working at cross-purposes due to outdated or insufficient information, and clerical mistakes are automatically flagged before they are entered into documents.
+By centralizing contract data in a single electronic repository, contract management software eliminates the confusion and errors that often arise in paper-based approaches.
+All contract data is at the fingertips of permitted personnel and always up-to-date and complete.
+There’s no chance of using outdated or insufficient information and clerical mistakes are automatically flagged before they are entered into documents.

 6. A balance between compliance and negotiating flexibility can be achieved.

-Contract management software can be seamlessly tied into the business intelligence provided by other software (e.g., enterprise resource planning, customer relationship management).
-This integration permits companies to analyze their contract history to identify best practices, strategic opportunities, and problems to correct.
+Contract management software enables access to the valuable data contained in contracts.
+It provides the ability to easily search for contract-related information, run custom reports, and view dashboards.
+This permits companies to analyze their contract history to identify best practices, strategic opportunities, and problems to correct.
 The software helps evaluate the past to point the way forward.